basilesimon/blog/_posts/2019-01-02-strava-rides-map-in-r.md

 1992479540,2018-11-30 08:51:29,Morning Ride,Ride,"",1427,6563.0,true,Michel le fixie,activities/2130097780.fit.gz
 ```

-Clone [hugovk/strava-tools](https://github.com/hugovk/strava-tools), a set of Python tools to scrape Strava.
+Clone [hugovk/strava-tools](https://github.com/hugovk/strava-tools), a set of Python tools to do automate interactions with Strava.
 There are some instructions at the top of `download_fit_as_gpx.py`.

 Follow these before running `$ python download_fit_as_gpx.py`